Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ```
 <!-- .element: class="fragment" -->
 Note:
-- Now what should the local varible type be? >>
+- Now what should the local variable type be? >>
 - The type of the closure does only become visible in the constructor,
 as far as I know there is no way of making that type visible to other parts
 of the class.